agilosoftware/objeq/doc/Reference.md

       }
       return typeof value === 'number' ? value : NaN;
     });

+This can then be use in the following way:

+    age > 20 select age aggregate avg

+Which filters by all Items with an age property over 20, selects the age property into the Working Set and then returns the average of all the values in the Working Set.
+This could have also been written:

+    age > 20 -> age := avg

 By default, there are no Aggregator Extensions registered, but you can find several examples in examples/objeq-ext.js.